Nobel Prize-winning novelist Doris Lessing dies aged 94

 Lessing, ever the contrarian, said none of those issues had even crossed her mind, and that she had merely been retelling a classic horror story.

-Nevertheless, the theme of alternative reality runs through much of her work, evoking her own flight from a childhood colored by a strained relationship with her parents.
+Nevertheless, the theme of alternative reality runs through much of her work, evoking her own flight from a childhood coloured by a strained relationship with her parents.

 Leaving school at 13 to spite her mother, she educated herself by immersing herself in Dickens, D.H.
 Lawrence, Dostoyevsky and Tolstoy, when she was not running off into the bush.
 Two short-lived marriages followed, and three children, then exile.